didenko/pal/README.md

 ## Installation

 - [Install Hugo](//gohugo.io/overview/installing/) and create a new site.
-- Install Phugo.
-Inside your new Hugo project run:
+- Install `pal`.
+To do that, run while in the root directory of your new Hugo project:

 ```
-$ git clone https://github.com/aerohub/phugo themes/phugo
+$ git clone https://github.com/didenko/pal themes/pal
 ```

-- Take a look inside the [`exampleSite`](//github.com/aerohub/phugo/tree/master/exampleSite) folder of this theme.
-You will find a file called [`config.toml`](//github.com/aerohub/phugo/blob/master/exampleSite/config.toml).
+- Take a look inside the [`exampleSite`](./exampleSite) folder of this theme.
+You will find a file called [`config.toml`](./exampleSite/config.toml).
 Copy the `config.toml` into the root folder of your Hugo site.

 ## Configuration